sraghavan88/governing_dynamics/_posts/2024-04-21-coverage-is-cheap-can-it-catch-bugs.markdown

 Testing reflective code always has challenges as there is a tendency to mock interfaces that are executed only at runtime.
 So traditional code coverage metrics may not tell if the code is well-tested.

+And having the testing just to have code coverage is a bad idea with reflective frameworks

 "Coverage is cheap, Can it catch bugs? is the real deal".

 So when you mock everything u test nothing.
 One may get good code coverage but cannot catch bugs